The Best Juicers (Updated for 2023)

 Motor Power and Output

 This is an important consideration.
 If you put items in the juicer and it slows down, then the motor is not powerful enough.
 A weak motor could wear out quickly.
-For a centrifugal juicer, you should be looking for a multi-speed model, with a top RPM of between 12,000 and 23,000 with a minimum of 6,000 RPMs.
+For a centrifugal juicer, you should be looking for a multi-speed model, with a top RPM of between 12,000 and 23,000 and a minimum of 6,000 RPMs.
 The motor should support these speeds without strain.
-A masticating juicer will have powerful motor, but because of the different extraction method, not require anywhere near this level of speed, 80 – 100 RPM will be fine.
+A masticating juicer will have a powerful motor, but because of the different extraction method, not require anywhere near this level of speed, 80 – 100 RPM will be fine.

 Ease of Use and Cleaning

 Juicing should be a pleasant activity as you actively participate in the rituals of good health.
 If using and cleaning your juicer leaves you feeling stressed, the experience is counter-productive.
 A complex juicer will have lots of parts which will require cleaning so you should check to see if they are dishwasher safe prior to purchase.
 If you don’t mind the clean-up, this won’t be an issue so either hand cleaning or dishwasher cleaning will be OK.
 Read through the instructions for use before you buy so you can get a feel for how easy (or difficult) the juicer might be to use.
 Contact the manufacturer and ask questions if necessary, so that you know you are buying a juicer which you will easily be able to use.